aceeric/nbodyjava/README.md

 # Java N-Body Simulation

 An n-body simulation that was inspired by this example: <http://physics.princeton.edu/~fpretori/Nbody/code.htm>.
 Calculates force - and changes in position - on multiple bodies in one or more threads, and renders them in a graphics engine in a separate thread.
 Currently, [JMonkeyEngine](https://jmonkeyengine.org/) is being used as the graphics engine.
+Implements elastic collisions in 3D thanks to: https://www.plasmaphysics.org.uk/programs/coll3d_cpp.htm.
+Supports different behaviors for the bodies when they collide:
+1. Subsume - larger radius bodies absorb smaller radius bodies
+2. Elastic Collision - bodies bounce off each other (thank you plasmaphysics.org.uk!)
+3. Fragment - bodies fragment into smaller bodies based on force of impact
+4. None - bodies pass through each other

-This has been tested on a 12 core Ubuntu 18.04.3 LTS desktop with 32 gig of RAM and an integrated Intel graphics card.
+This has been tested on a 12 core Ubuntu 18.04.3 LTS desktop with an integrated Intel graphics card.
 With this configuration, about 2000 bodies can be run with the JME frame rate running in the 50's.
-More bodies (in the 3000's) will start to slow the JME frame rate though I'm only just getting started with  the engine.
+More bodies (approaching the 3000's) will start to slow the simulation.
+The number of bodies the sim can compute directly relates to the number of cores, and CPU speed.
+JMonkey is more influenced, obviously, by the number of bodies it has to render.
+So a sim with lots of bodies but with many of them off screen runs plenty fast.

-The design is to separate the simulation from the rendering engine as much as possible in the hopes of experimenting with different rendering engines in the future, although, building the sim in Java might limit alternatives.
-The elastic collision algorithm was adapted from the following URL: https://www.plasmaphysics.org.uk/programs/coll3d_cpp.htm
+The design is to separate the simulation from the rendering engine as much as possible in the hopes of experimenting with different rendering engines in the future, although, building the sim in Java might limit alternatives there.

+The sim can be run with Prometheus monitoring and a Grafana dashboard to get visibility into performance.
+See the `start-containers` script in the `scripts` directory.

 ### This is an initial version with some cleanups still to do:

-* Add ability to set initial params (screen characteristics, etc.) from the command line or a config file
-* Can't decrease size of thread pool
-* Add Prometheus "HELP" field to metric initializer
+* Ability to name objects, pin objects (make them un-deletable), mod by name, assign class, mod/delete by class, freeze/unfreeze (set/unset ignore)
 * Clean up the scripts directory - right now it's a collection of fragments
+* Had converted from doubles to floats but now see occasional NaN Body computation results so - need to spend some time on that
-* Perhaps a client app in Java or Java + shell
+* Perhaps a client app in Java or Java + shell to replace all the temp-file stuff
 * Add a guide to running the whole app
 * Comprehensive Javadocs

-### The following classes comprise the N-Body package:
+### The following primary classes comprise the N-Body package:

 | Class | Purpose |
 |-------|---------|